csshark/CALDERA-PLUGINS/caldera-configs/README.md

 # General purpose
-This doucment serves a companion to official MITRE Caldera documentation.
+This doucment serves a companion to official MITRE Caldera documentation on the open source community contribution rights.

 ---